 Texas court decides insurance should not cover free HIV drugs and cancer prevention

 A Texas federal court struck down a key provision of the Affordable Care Act, known as Obamacare, jeopardizing the free coverage of a wide range of preventive services, including mammograms, cancer screenings, colonoscopies and mental health screenings, for nearly 168 million people who receive health insurance from an employer and in the individual Obamacare market.
-The edition told in more detail Political.
+The edition told in more detail Politico.

 Photo: IStock